Jiahuic/treecode_parallel/README.md

-This program is built on mvapich2/2.0-gcc-4.9.1, whose treecode part and direct sum part both are parallelized.
+This program is built on mvapich2/2.0-gcc-4.9.1, whose treecode part and direct sum part both are parallel.
 Users can use different numbers of processors totest the preformance of parallelization.

 To run the program: